RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Convergence Proofs

 \subsection{Proof of Corollary \ref{cor:corollary_1}}

-The drift-induced loss term can related to the dynamic bound on the concept drift as follows:
+We can relate the drift-induced loss term with the dynamic bound on the concept drift as follows:

-where: \begin{itemize} \item (a) follows from \textbf{Assumption 2} on the unbiased estimate of the true gradient. \item (b) uses the definition of expectation over the datasets $\mathcal D_{t+1}$ and $\mathcal D_t$, where $\xi_i$ are the possible batches sampled from the datasets at different times, constant over time, and $P_{\mathcal D_t}(\xi)$ is the probability of sampling batch $\xi$ from the dataset $\mathcal D_t$, varying over time. \item (c) is true by \textbf{Assumption 4} on the boundedness of the loss, and the fact that $\forall x \in \mathbb R, x \leq |x|$. \item (d) follows from the definition of the L1 loss, where $\mathbf P_{\mathcal D_t}$ is the probability distribution vector, containing probabilities of sampling batches $\xi_i \; \forall i$ form the dataset $\mathcal D_t$. \item (e) is true by the Pinsker's Inequality. \item (f) follows from \textbf{Assumption 3} on the boundedness of the concept drift at different times $t$. \end{itemize}
+where: \begin{itemize} \item [(a)] follows from \textbf{Assumption 2} on the unbiased estimate of the true gradient. \item [(b)] uses the definition of expectation over a discrete probability space.
+The sample space $\{\omega_i\}$ is the set of all possible batches that can be formed from the union of all datasets $\bigcup_{t=0}^{T-1} \mathcal{D}_t$.
+Since this union is finite, the set $\{\omega_i\}$ is also finite. $P_{\mathcal{D}_t}(\omega_i)$ is the probability of sampling batch $\omega_i$ from the dataset $\mathcal{D}_t$, where $P_{\mathcal{D}_t}(\omega_i) = 0$ if $\omega_i$ cannot be formed from $\mathcal{D}_t$.
+This probability distribution $P_{\mathcal{D}_t}$ varies over time due to concept drift. \item [(c)] is true by \textbf{Assumption 4} on the boundedness of the loss, and the fact that $\forall x \in \mathbb R, x \leq |x|$. \item [(d)] follows from the definition of the L1 loss, where $\mathbf P_{\mathcal D_t}$ is the probability distribution vector, containing probabilities of sampling batches $\omega_i \; \forall i$ from the dataset $\mathcal D_t$. \item [(e)] is true by the Pinsker's Inequality. \item [(f)] follows from \textbf{Assumption 3} on the boundedness of the concept drift at different times $t$. \end{itemize}